-Authorisation of active substance
+Approval of active substances

 The authorisation process for active substances is conducted at EU level.
 All EU member states are helped to evaluate the active substances in accordance with the EU Review Programme for active substances.
 It is called the work programme for the systematic examination of all existing active substances.
-Biocide companies finance the examinations.
+Biocidal companies finance the examinations.

 Read more about the Work Programme for Systematic Examinations in Delegated Regulation (EU) No. 1062/2014 External link.

 The substances are evaluated for specific use, known as product types.
 Once the review is complete, a substance will either receive a decision for approval or non-approval.
 An approval decision may contain certain conditions for the use of the substance.
 One such condition may be that the substance may not be present in biocidal products intended for private use.